 The Fog Test

 This test is pretty straightforward and relatively accurate.
 All you have to do is put the diamond earring in front of your mouth and breathe hot air onto its surface.
 If it doesn’t fog, then you’re in luck, and your diamond is authentic.
-However, if it fogs for a few seconds, you have a fake diamond (see best fake diamond earrings).
+However, if it fogs for a few seconds, you have a fake diamond earring.

 Natural diamonds disperse heat quickly, so they don’t fog up as easily as fake ones.